textpattern/textpattern.github.io/tags/article_custom.md

 : **Default:** `past`.

 custom_field name <span class="footnote warning">v4.7.0+</span>
-: Restrict to articles that have a particular custom_field polulated.
+: Restrict to articles that have a particular custom_field populated.
 : **Values:** Just enter the custom field name in the `article_custom` tag.
 : **Default:** `none`.